Book Nerd | Freedom Lover | Optimist | Stoic

-After graduating from the University of Kentucky, I served as an Air Force Officer for four years.
-I loved being thrust into leadership positions, but when my service commitment ended, Kate and I decided to move back to bourbon country and stake a more permanent claim.
+After earning my degree from the University of Kentucky, I served four years as an Air Force Officer, an experience that placed me in leadership roles I thrived in.
+But when my service commitment ended, Kate and I returned to bourbon country, ready to lay down more permanent roots.

-Executive MBA - Quantic School of Business and Technology
+MBA - Quantic School of Business and Technology (2022)

 Anchored in principles.